Being involved in a car accident is both devastating and tragic. It can often leave you feeling helpless and confused.

 Sometimes yellow lights can cause indecision and confusion among drivers, leading to careless mistakes and accidents.

 4. Two-lane Roads

 Busy non-residential roads at moderate speed limits are where most common head-on collisions occur.
-This is due to the fact that a car may try to pass the slower driver by driving through the on traffic lane.
+This is due to the fact that a car may try to pass the slower driver by driving through the traffic lane.

 5. Rural Highways

 Road debris, rocks, or loose gravel can also increase the risk of car accidents.
-Also, odd turns and poorly maintenance roads can cause a driver to run into a tree or have a head-on collision.
+Also, odd turns and poorly maintained roads can cause a driver to run into a tree or have a head-on collision.

 6. Parking Lots

 Parking lots are prone to car accidents to occur since there are no rules set in place.
 Being in close proximity to another vehicle can cause bent bumpers and scraped paint.